 Sending a well-timed “Thank you” message on LinkedIn is a great way you can make your mark instantly and establish a solid connection.
 For instance, following up with a thank you message is a great idea when someone accepts your invitation.
 Why?
 You will get their attention immediately, giving your relationship a head start.

-What is a LinkedIn Thank You Message?
+What Is a LinkedIn Thank You Message?

 Simple as it may sound, a LinkedIn thank you message is a note written to express your gratitude to someone on the social networking platform.
-You can send thank you messages using LinkedIn messenger or with the help of LinkedIn automation tools.
+You can send thank you messages using LinkedIn messenger or with the help of top LinkedIn automation tools.

 There can be various reasons why you might want to thank a fellow LinkedIn member, including the following: